richardzyx/node-microservice/README.md

 ## Options

 ###Server:
+Just add this one line of code at the end of your service file, pass options as an object, and you have a working server.

+`exports.server_listen=function(amqp_url,service_name,pro,options)`

+- amqp_url is the address of your MQ service.
+Such as:`"amqp://usr:passwork@128.11.22.230"`
+- service_name is the name of the request the server is listening to.
+The server will only listen to the request that the client sent with the same service name.
+- pro is the function that you want to pass the message/task to.
+This function **MUST** be a Promise.

+For options:
 **Must Have**: noAck (boolean)
 - if noAck = True: the queue will send tasks to server and then discard regardless of the server's state. **Warning**: when having two or more servers, setting noAck to True will risk loosing message if one of the server that gets the messages goes offline.